prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_limit_set(const wchar_t* name, uint limit);
 ```

 This service sets the current limit setting for the named ODE Trigger.
-Setting the limit to zert disables the limit check, i.e. no limit.
+Setting the limit to zero disables the limit check, i.e. no limit.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.